bastlirna/esp8266-mqtt-iot/README.md

 esp-mg-iot
 ========

 This a "MacGyver IoT" application for the low cost WiFi SoC ESP8266.
+Based on Espressif Systems (Wuxi) IoT